Jim Olsen: Political positions

-During the 2018 election Olsen was endorsed by the National Rifle Association and the Oklahoma Second Amendment Association, with the association giving him an A rating.
+During the 2018 election Olsen was endorsed by the NRA Political Victory Fund and the Oklahoma Second Amendment Association, with the association giving him an A rating.
 He was one of four members of the Oklahoma legislature to receive a 100% rating from the Oklahoma Constitution's Conservative Index.
 He has received a lifetime score of 75% from the Oklahoma Council of Public Affairs.

-He opposed Governor Kevin Stitt's commutation of Julius Jones's death sentence to life without parole stating that "It is with great sadness and grief that I reflect on the events of yesterday.
+Olsen opposed Governor Kevin Stitt's commutation of Julius Jones's death sentence to life without parole stating that "It is with great sadness and grief that I reflect on the events of yesterday.
 Justice was not carried out." and that "The death penalty serves the interests of justice, order and peace in our society".

 Olsen is against abortion and has compared abortion to the Holocaust.
 In 2021, Olsen introduced legislation to prohibit abortion by making it a felony to perform abortions.
 During the bill's committee hearing he compared the movement to prohibit abortion to the slavery abolitionist movement and stated "the context that I was addressing that, none of us would like to be killed.
 None of us would like to be a slave.
 If I had my choice, I guess I’d be a slave.
 At least the slave has his life.
 Once your life is gone, it’s gone," in response to Representative Ajay Pittman.
 The legislation was approved by the public health committee by a vote of eight to one.
+He has co-authored legislation to ban the distribution of drugs used for abortion.

-He was among twenty-four members of the state house and fifteen members of the state senate who sent a letter to Oklahoma's delegation to the United States Congress asking from them to not certify the electoral college results of the 2020 presidential election.
-After the 2021 United States Capitol attack he stated that he did not regret supporting challenges to the election and falsely claimed that Antifa was responsible for the attack.
+Olsen was among twenty-four members of the state house and fifteen members of the state senate who sent a letter to Oklahoma's delegation to the United States Congress asking from them to not certify the electoral college results of the 2020 presidential election.
+After the 2021 United States Capitol attack he stated that he did not regret supporting challenges to the election and falsely claimed that antifa was responsible for the attack.

 Olsen proposed legislation to limit the teaching of slavery by state agencies and public school districts and prohibit the usage of The 1619 Project.
 Representative Forrest Bennett stated that the legislation was "embarrassing" and Representative Monroe Nichols criticized Olsen "for his denial & romanticizing of American slavery".